Benoît Paire: 2011: Top 100 debut

-2011 was Paire's most successful year to date, making more ATP main draw appearances than the rest of his career put together.
-It was a year in which he increased his ranking around sixty places and broke into the top 100 in the ATP rankings for the first time in his career.
+2011 was a year in which he increased his ranking around sixty places and broke into the top 100 in the ATP rankings for the first time in his career.
 Paire also appeared in the main draw in three of the four Grand Slams (and for the first time without needing to qualify), his best result at this level coming at the Australian Open, losing in the second round to former world no. 3 and 17th seed, Ivan Ljubičić.
 Paire played in five ATP 250 tournaments, making it to the second round in both Stuttgart and Metz, as well as coming through qualifying and making it into the second round in the two ATP 500 tournaments he played, Barcelona and Rotterdam, the latter in which he beat compatriot, top 20 player and former world no. 6 Gilles Simon in three sets.
 Paire again missed out on making his first appearance in a main draw at a Masters event, losing in qualifying in both Paris (for the second time in two years), as well as in Monte Carlo.
 At Challenger level, Paire made it to a couple more finals, the first at the Open Prévadiès Saint–Brieuc event in March, losing to fellow country-man Maxime Teixeira, before beating Teixera later in the year to win his first Challenger title at Ropharma Challenger Brașov.
 Paire followed this victory with another in Salzburg just a month later, defeating Grega Žemlja in three sets in the final.